 The Gaussian-level diamagnetic diagram is independent of external momentum, and so in that sense it bears resemblance to the diamagnetic term in the EM response of a free gas.
-Here this diamagnetic term is derived at the Gaussian level, and hence the basis for its nomenclature.
+Here it is derived at the Gaussian level, and hence the basis for its nomenclature.
 It is well-known~\cite{VarlamovBook} that the AL diagram can be obtained from Ginzburg-Landau theory; however, the MT and DOS diagrams are conventionally found from a microscopic procedure~\cite{VarlamovBook} which obscures their similarity.
-Here it is shown that MT, DOS, and the Gaussian-level diamagnetic diagram all arise from the same term in the effective action response, a result which is obfuscated in the conventional approach~\cite{VarlamovBook} to deriving the MT and DOS contributions~ \footnote{To be clear, the complete set of fluctuation diagrams comprises of five terms: one AL, one MT, two DOS, and the Gaussian-level diamagnetic diagram.
-In the EM response itself there are two contributions; a bosonic contribution which gives rise to the AL diagram, and a fermionic contribution which gives rise to the other four diagrams.
-This shows that, MT, DOS, and the Gaussian-level diamagnetic diagram are on the same footing as regards their manifestation in the EM response.}.
-Furthermore, it is proved that the complete theory, now with five diagrams (one AL, one MT, two DOS, and the Gaussian-level diamagnetic diagram) is (i) gauge invariant, (ii) has no Meissner effect in the normal state, and (iii) does not alter the results for the finite frequency or finite momentum calculations performed by Aslamazov and Larkin and collaborators.
-While the latter point may seem to be a detrimental one, the point remains that unless a procedure that unequivocally determines the gauge-invariant EM response is developed for the conventional fluctuation formalism, then extending that formalism by adding other interactions seems to be rather prohibitive.
+Here it is shown that MT, DOS, and the Gaussian-level diamagnetic diagram all arise from the same term in the effective-action response, a result which is obfuscated in the conventional approach~\cite{VarlamovBook} to deriving the MT and DOS contributions~ \footnote{To be clear, the complete ultraclean fluctuation theory comprises five diagrams: one AL, one MT, two DOS, and the Gaussian-level diamagnetic diagram.
+In the EM response there are two terms, one which gives rise to the AL diagram, and another which gives rise to the other four diagrams.}.
+Furthermore, it is proved that the complete ultraclean theory, now with five diagrams (one AL, one MT, two DOS, and the Gaussian-level diamagnetic diagram) is (i) gauge invariant, (ii) has no normal-state Meissner effect, and (iii) satisfies the conductivity sum rule.